open-component-model/MPAS/docs/concepts/projects.md

     # - Kubernetes secret containing repository deploy key
     # - Flux GitRepository source in the project namespace
     # - Flux Kustomization configured with spec.serviceAccountName
-    repository:
+    repositoryName: string # name of project repository that will be created ( required )
-      name: string # name of project repository that will be created ( required )
+    defaultBranch: string # default branch for the project repository (default: main)
     maintainers: []string # identites of maintainers added to the project repository
     visibility: string
     exisitingRepositoryPolicy: string # adopt | fail (controls whether an existing repository with the same name should be adopted and used or fail, causing the reconciliation to stall)
     # credentials for access to the git provider's api, secret for MVP but
     # ultimately should be OAuth
     credentials: